 About me

-Prior to MIT, I eared a B.Sc. degree in Computer Engineering from Sharif University of Technology.
+Prior to MIT, I earned a B.Sc. degree in Computer Engineering from Sharif University of Technology.
 During my undergrad, I was a research assistant at Max Planck Institute for Intelligent Systems (MPI-IS) under supervision of Professor Bernhard Schölkopf and Professor Stefan Bauer.
 Besides, I spent a couple of months working with Professor Martin Jaggi at EPFL.

 Here is a link to my google scholar.